-But without feeling the need to drop the dreaded “cinematic universe” tag, Blomkamp depicts a future where technology has evolved in unison across his films, whether through alien technology or human scientific advance, in weaponry and transport.
-Roughshod, battle worn, and graffiti’d, the look is unmistakably Blomkamp and is symbolic of the human struggle.
+But without feeling the need to drop the dreaded “cinematic universe” tag, Blomkamp depicts a future where technology has evolved in unison across his films – whether through alien technology or human scientific advancements – in both weaponry and transport.
+Roughshod, battle worn, and graffiti’d, the look is unmistakably Blomkamp and symbolic of the human struggle.

-Although bleak, Blomkamp’s cinematic world emits light: It’s hope for the oppressed, the fight for equality, and unification against a common enemy.
+Although bleak, Blomkamp’s cinematic world emits light: it’s hope for the oppressed, it’s the fight for equality, and the unification against a common enemy.
 I can’t think what brought all this to mind.